1. Youth Policy Governance

 Erasmus+ programme – Serbia

-Since 2016, Serbian organisations participated in 16 Key Action 1 Mobility Projects for Young People and Youth Workers.
+In the period 2016-2020 Serbian organisations participated in 16 Key Action 1 Mobility Projects for Young People and Youth Workers.
 Through these projects total grant of 240 147 EUR was deployed among 124 contracted organisations to support 399 participants.

 Ten Strategic partnerships projects were funded, in total with EUR 395 000.
 These projects were an opportunity for 30 organisations to cooperate (Figure 1.7.1).